rhezab/smile/docs/starting.md

 npm run setup_project
 ```

-This will clean up git history for the base Smile project, remove some files you will not need, and install the required node packages for development.
+This will remove some files you will not need, create and initial deployment/commit, and install the required node packages for local development and testing.

-## 4. Test the deployment
+## 4. Verify the deployment

 If you have properly configured your application the last command should have created an initial deployment of your project.
-If you are in the gureckislab look join the `#smile-deploy` slack channel.
-A robot there will let you know that your project was deployed and provide you with a web link the the live site.
+If you are in the gureckislab join the `#smile-deploy` slack channel.
+A robot :robot: there will let you know that your project was deployed and provide you with a web link to live site.

-If that doesn't work then continue reading to learn more about [deployments](/deploy) including debugging tips.
+If that didn't happen/work then continue reading to learn more about [deployments](/deploy) including [debugging tips](/deploy#debugging-deployment-issues).

-From here on out any time you make a change to any file (except in the `docs/` folder), commit it, and push that change to your project repository the Slack bot will confirm your code has been uploaded.
+From here on out any time you make a change to any file (except in the `docs/` folder or a [few specifically named branches](/deploy#what-commits-trigger-a-deployment)), commit it, and push that change to your project repository the Slack bot will confirm your code has been uploaded to the live webserver and is theoretically ready for participants.

 ## 5. Begin developing!